Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?: Models

 \section{Models}

-We train standard transformers to detect humor in the two setups described below.
+We train standard transformer models to detect humor in the two setups described below.

-\xhdr{Single sentence setup} We first ignore the pairing between funny and serious sentences.
+\xhdr{Single\hyp sentence setup} We first ignore the pairing between funny and serious sentences.
 The sentences are only associated with a binary label indicating whether they are funny or not.
 An encoder $E$ maps a sentence $s_i$ into a feature space, and a classifier converts the sentence representation $E(s_i)$ into a binary prediction.
-We train the full model with the binary cross-entropy loss and finetune it with backpropagation.
+We train the model with the binary cross\hyp entropy loss by finetuning the full pretrained model with backpropagation.

 \xhdr{Paired setup} Next, we exploit the natural pairing of our data.
-Each funny--serious tuple is first randomly ordered and then associated with a binary label indicating whether the first sentence is the funny one or not.

-This setup is naturally modeled via siamese networks.
-For a given encoder $E$, and an input pair $(s_i, s_j)$, a classifier is trained on top of the concatenation of the feature representation of the two sentences: $[E(s_i), E(s_j)]$.
+Here, each funny--serious pair is first randomly ordered and then associated with a binary label indicating whether the first sentence is the funny one.
+This setup is naturally modeled via Siamese networks.
+For a given encoder $E$ and an input pair $(s_i, s_j)$, a classifier is trained on top of the concatenation of the feature representation of the two sentences, $[E(s_i), E(s_j)]$.
 Siamese networks have been successfully used recently in tasks based on the comparison of two sentences \cite{reimers-gurevych-2019-sentence}.